 Implementing Role-Based Access for Flight Ops Data

-Flight operations and crew scheduling platforms process highly regulated data streams, including crew qualification matrices, duty time limitation (DTL) calculations, medical certificate statuses, and published flight manifests.
+Flight operations and crew scheduling platforms process highly regulated data streams: crew qualification matrices, duty time limitation calculations, medical certificate statuses, and published flight manifests.
 Under FAA Part 119, EASA ORO.GEN.205, and ICAO Annex 6, strict data segregation is not an IT convenience but a continuous regulatory obligation.
-The core operational query this guide resolves is how to automate daily Role-Based Access Control (RBAC) audit validation to detect unauthorized privilege escalation before it compromises operational integrity or triggers regulatory findings.
+The exact task this guide solves is narrow: given a daily RBAC audit export from a scheduling platform, build a deterministic Python pipeline that detects unauthorized privilege escalation — a dispatcher or scheduler holding an administrative override longer than policy allows — before it corrupts operational integrity or surfaces as a regulatory finding.

 from dataclasses import dataclass